technophilist/Musify/README.md

   - The clear button of the search bar in the search screen will only appear if there is text within it.
 It also uses a subtle animation while entering/exiting.
 - If the user is inside a nested navigation destination associated with a bottom navigation destination, and taps on the bottom navigation icon, the backstack would be popped.
    </dd>
+  <dt> HTML styled text🖌</dt>
+  <dd> The app leverages compose-view interop to display html styled text.
+It's mainly used in the descriptions of the podcast show/episode detail screens.
+This means, these textfields can display text in different styles, such as italics and bold.
+Moreover, since the text is html styled, it can even display text in other forms such as lists.
+The URLs in the descriptions are even clickable, allowing the user to navigate to a linked website. </dd>
    <dt> Additional features 🎄 </dt>
    <dd> As of writing this, the IOS version of the official Spotify app uses a dynamic background color in the search screen.
 The Android version of the app doesn't have that feature.
 The Musify app mimics that feature by using a dynamic background color for the search screen. </dd>
 </dl>

 ## Source code and architecture